Green-Wood Cemetery

 Susie M. Barstow (1836-1923) was a successful second-generation Hudson River School artist, as well as an art educator, and lecturer.
 Born into a wealthy Brooklyn family, Barstow maintained studios in Brooklyn and Sebago, Maine, but traveled extensively with her partner of many years, Florence Nightingale Thallon, who is also buried at Green-Wood (their relationship had ended for unknown reasons).
 Barstow showed her work at prominent exhibitions, was a founder of the Brooklyn Museum, taught at the Brooklyn Institute, and was an active suffrage campaigner.
 She is buried in the Barstow family plot.

-Louis Moreau Gottschalk (1829-1869), a composer and pianist who was a virtuoso performer of his own music.
+Louis Moreau Gottschalk (1829-1869) was a composer and pianist who was a virtuoso performer of his own music.
 After the Angel of the Music statue at his grave site was vandalized in 1959, Green-Wood Cemetery raised funds over a nearly 15-year period to create a new version, which was unveiled in 2012.

-Dr. Emery S. Hetrick (1931-1987) and Dr. A. Damien Martin (1933-1991), founders of the Institute for the Protection of Lesbian and Gay Youth (later renamed the Hetrick-Martin Institute) and Harvey Milk High School.
+Dr. Emery S. Hetrick (1931-1987) and Dr. A. Damien Martin (1933-1991) were founders of the Institute for the Protection of Lesbian and Gay Youth (later renamed the Hetrick-Martin Institute) and Harvey Milk High School.
 Their gravestone includes the inscription, “Death ends a life, not a relationship,” which comes from the Robert Anderson play, I Never Sang for My Father (1968).

 Frances Kellor (1873-1952) and Mary E. Dreier (1875-1963) were social activists who were part of a large network of lesbian suffragists and reformers centered in America’s large cities.
 Both women were involved with many Progressive-Era reform organizations and served on multiple government committees and institutional boards.
 Brooklyn-born Dreier was active in women’s labor issues, notably at the Women’s Trade Union League, while Kellor was especially concerned about conditions of immigrants and African American women.
 Kellor and Dreier had what writer Victoria A. Brownworth calls a “passionate and consuming” relationship.